henrygd/beszel/readme.md

 - Run `df -h` and choose an option under "Filesystem"
 - Run `lsblk` and choose an option under "NAME"
 - Run `sudo fdisk -l` and choose an option under "Device"

+### Docker containers are not populating reliably

+Try upgrading your docker version on the agent system.
+I had this issue on a machine running docker 24.
+It was fixed by upgrading to version 27.

 ### Month / week records are not populating reliably